webcomponents-cg/docs-and-guides/docs/articles/using/styling-shadow.md

 However, if shadow DOM was completely unaffected by external styles it would severely limit its use cases.
 This article will guide you through the different ways you can style components which are using shadow DOM.

+> Note: Whether you can use any of the following options or not will depend on how the component you're using is implemented.
+> Please refer to the component's documentation to see what options are supported.
+> For more information on designing a component's CSS API check our guide on shadow DOM for component authors.

 ## Style inheritance

 The most basic way you can style content inside shadow DOM is through style inheritance.